Demographic history of Greece

+By 200 AD, and after the fruits of Roman peace had settled in, 6,000,000 people in Asia Minor alone viewed themselves as Greeks of the Roman world.
+Since then and for the next 15 centuries Anatolia (Asia Minor) would carry the bulk of the Greek population.
+Another 4,200,000 Greeks lived in the mainland, which was facing significant declination, and there were still about 1,000,000 more Greeks in Southern Italy and Sicily.

 After the reign of Emperor Heraclius and the loss of all of its overseas territories, Byzantine territories were limited to the Balkans and Anatolia, both largely Greek-populated areas.
 When Byzantium began to recover after a series of conflicts in the 8th century and its territories stabilized, its population began to recover.
 By the end of the 8th century there were 7,000,000 Byzantines, a figure that climbed to 12,000,000 Byzantine Greeks by 1025.
-The numbers began falling steadily to 9,000,000 Byzantines at 1204 and even lower to 5,000,000 Byzantine Greeks at 1281 with the arrival of the Turks.
+The numbers began falling steadily to 9,000,000 Byzantines at 1204.
+At 1281 with the arrival of the Turks, whose population in Anatolia numbered about 1,000,000 or about 15% of the total Anatolian populace, started the Islamisation, and thus by the standards of the time Turkification, of a very important part of the Greek population.

-In 1830, with Greek independence from the Turks, the Greek population numbered only 3,500,000 (one quarter in independent Greece and the majority still under Ottoman rule).
+In 1830, with Greek independence from the Turks, the Greek population was about 5,000,000 (almost one fifth, 750,000, in independent Greece and many in Southern Russia and Ukraine, under the Russian empire, and in the Ionian Islands, under the British Empire, but with the majority still under Ottoman rule).

+In 1864 the Ionian Islands joined Greece peacefully and so did Thessaly and Arta in 1881.

+In 1911, just before the Balkan Wars and the Greek Genocide, the Greek population numbered about 8,500,000 (2,701,000 in independent Greece, more than 2,000,000 in the European part of the Ottoman Empire and another 3,000,000 in the Asiatic side, with many hundreds of thousands across the Southern Russian empire, Southern Italy, Egypt, Romania, specifically along the Danube, and the Caucasus).